digitalspring/whitepaper/whitepaper.md

 Closely related to the request/response paradigm is *polling*.
 In this case, requests are continuously^[I.e. in regular time intervals.] sent by the client to ask for the status of a server application.
-The status might generally comprise any kind of data and might be as simple as a single bit value where "0" stands for "no updates" (to a certain dataset) and "1" signifies a change.
+The subsequent status response by the server might generally comprise any kind of data and might be as simple as a single bit value where "0" stands for "no updates" (to a certain dataset) and "1" signifies a change.
 In the latter case, the client application might decide to send a separate request to see what these updates actually are.
-This provides the advantage that the data volume of the status (which is, after all, sent through the wire regularly) is kept as small as possible and the actual (possibly big) dataset is only sent upon the client's explicit request.
+This provides the advantage that the data volume of the status (which is, after all, sent through the wire in regular intervals) is kept as small as possible and the actual (possibly big) dataset is only sent upon the client's explicit request.
 Put differently, polling is combined with requests on demand.

 Examples for polling are email applications that ask the mail server for new messages every few minutes, a mobile app that polls the thermostat